j-nordell/FSJS-Project5/grading.md

 - There is a way to close the modal window

 ### Matching the Mockups
-- [ x Directory has been styled so that all the major elements are in place and roughly matches the mockups
+- [x] Directory has been styled so that all the major elements are in place and roughly matches the mockups

 ---